ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Range Finder</strong></td>
    <td>

-:ref:`RangeFinder <common-rangefinder-landingpage>` is disabled when switch is in low position, enabled when in high position.
+:ref:`RangeFinder <common-rangefinder-landingpage>` is disabled when the switch is in a low position, enabled when in a high position.

 .. raw:: html